jacklukem/BigSurfixes/README.md

 BigSur introduced also a new SIP for sealing the System Volume, to disable from any APFS firmware Mac simply boot the USB BigSur Installer, open terminal and type: "csrutil authenticated-root disable"

-While instead to disable "csrutil authenticated-root" from a non-APFS or legacy USB mac, copy the "csrutil2" binary file to any MacOS Installer (minimum El Capitan when apple introduced SIP), then boot from the macOS USB Installer, open a recovery terminal and type:
+While instead to disable "csrutil authenticated-root" from a non-APFS or legacy USB mac, copy the "csrutil2" binary file to any USB MacOS Installer (minimum El Capitan when apple introduced SIP) in its root folder / , then boot from the macOS USB Installer, open a recovery terminal and type:

 cd / ; chmod 755 csrutil2